MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

 # Ethernet to Wi-Fi Bridge with PHY
 <img src="images/IoT-Made-Easy-Logo.png" width=100>

-> "Wireless Made Easy!" - This example application acts as a bridge to bridge up Wi-Fi and ETH interface of WFI32E01 device, WFI32E01 set as Wi-Fi Station (STA) mode to connect to Access point(AP).
-The WFI32E01 device help connect ETH end node to the Access point (AP) in this example.
+> "Wireless Made Easy!" - This is a ready-to-use Ethernet to Wi-Fi Bridge to easily add Wi-Fi connectivity to any existing Ethernet RJ-45 based board or finished product.
+This solution can be executed on any WFI32E01 based design with RJ-45 connector.

 Devices: **WFI32E01**